Still have some last-minute Christmas shopping to do? There are plenty of inexpensive gifts that don’t look and feel “too cheap” for your loved ones!

 Before we get to that list, let’s remember that it’s the thought that counts and you should never overextend yourself to meet someone else’s expectations.

 If money is tight for you this year, your friends and family probably already know.
 They’ll understand.

 Reddit user CooCooKabocha started a popular thread on this topic titled, “It’s the Holidays!
 What are some ways to stay frugal when getting gifts for those who are close to you?”

 I’ve already purchased the majority of the gifts that I’m going to get this holiday season, and I’m feeling a bit remorseful that I spent so much money!

 What are good ~frugal~ gifts to give others, and what are some good techniques to make sure that people don’t discover your ‘penny-pinching’ ways?

-Dozens of Reddit users responded with some great $10 or less gift ideas, including things that we’ve heard from fans of Clark.com before.
+Dozens of Reddit users responded with some great gift ideas for under $10, including things that we’ve heard from fans of Clark.com in the past.

 3. Focus on experiences: Instead of buying more “stuff,” take your family or friends out for a day of fun.
 You could visit a museum, go bowling, get a manicure, have a picnic or do anything else they would like!
 To save money, check sites like Groupon that offer discounts on many things to do.

 4. Go to T.J.
 Maxx, Marshalls or Ross: Discount stores are full of inexpensive items for everyone on your list.
 Clothing can be tricky, so shop the perimeter of the store.
 That’s where you’ll find things like gourmet foods, adult coloring books, toys, fragrances, bath products and kitchen gadgets.
 These stores also have a great selection of candles.
 We recently found one for $7.99 that sells for $20 on Amazon.